min2ha/ukwa-site/content/target/20901/index.en.md

   "subject": "UK General Election 2015"
 }

-# Headteachers' Roundtable: A Great Education for All: Our Education Manifesto 2015

 The Headteachers’ Roundtable originated from a roundtable meeting on 12 October 2012 at The Guardian newspaper offices.
 It grew out of frustration regarding current government educational policy and the Opposition response to it.
 Its origins and subsequent growth are down to the power of Twitter as a tool for connecting people to try and bring about change where they feel it is needed.